Southern Hemisphere Flu Vaccine 2022 recommendation

-Flu Vaccine Strains for 2021 - Is the Flu Shot Available?
+Flu Vaccine Strains - Is the 2022 Flu Shot Available?

 Southern Hemisphere influenza season

 The 2022 flu vaccine composition will most likely be announced this coming October (2021).
 Below you will find information corresponding to the 2021 influenza season.

 The World Health Organisation (WHO) assembled for technical consultation each September to recommend the inclusions of influenza virus strains for the Southern Hemisphere.

 It was recommended (1) that Quadrivalent Influenza Vaccines (four strains) contain the below strains.
 There are two changes from the 2020 influenza season.

 AIVC recommendations for the composition of influenza vaccine for Australia in 2021:

 The Australian Influenza Vaccine Committee (AIVC) met at TGA (Therapeutics Goods Administration), Canberra, on Wednesday the 7th of October 2020, to recommend influenza viruses strains to be used in the composition of the influenza vaccines for 2021.

 The committee recommended that the following viruses be used for influenza vaccines in the 2021 southern hemisphere influenza season.
 These recommendations align with the recommendations made by the WHO.

 - a B/Washington/02/2019-like (B/Victoria lineage) virus; and